andrinr/cosmax/README.md

 Fast and differentiable tools for analysis and optimization on structured and unstructured data in cosmology.
 Powered by JAX.

 Install with `pip install cosmax`.
+If you want to leverage GPU acceleration, install [jax for GPU](https://jax.readthedocs.io/en/latest/installation.html) prior to installing cosmax.

 ## What can I do with this package?